NathanLever7/FPLHead2HeadAnalysisDashboard/README.md

 ##Method Explanation:

-In H2H league in Fantasy Premier league, you play against one other member of your league, based on a random fixture list generated when you set up the league.
+In H2H leagues in Fantasy Premier League, you play against one other member of your league, based on a random fixture list generated when you set up the league.
 If you score more FPL points than this opponent, you will gain 3 league points.
 There is 1 for a draw, and 0 for a loss.
 Therefore, you league points are heavily influenced by the performance of your opponents - so the luck of the fixture list has a large impact.

 To mitigate this, we pull the scored from the FPL API, and create a random fixture list, and simulate league results.
 This is done 10,000 times.
 The end result hopes to eliminate this aforementioned fixture list variance.